 Mount Shark Road

 The first hour or so of this Kananaskis hike is straightforward, with no elevation gain.
-You’ll pass a cool waterfall, and once you get into the alpine meadow, the views are amazing.
+You’ll pass an incredible waterfall, and once you get into the alpine meadow, the views are amazing.
 Don’t mind the whistling marmots.

 At about 6 km, your first taste of steepness is going into Smuts Pass, where it’s relentless for 2 km or so but then lightens up again as you first lay your eyes on Mount Birdwood.
 Mount Birdwood is the stark mountain you’ll see to your left as you keep climbing.
 This is not the mountain you are attempting to summit.
 Mount Birdwood is for climbers only.